massivefermion/enux/README.md

 # Enux

-utility package for loading, validating and documenting your app's configuration variables from env, json and jsonc files at runtime and injecting them into your environment
+utility package for loading, validating and documenting your app's configuration variables from env, json, jsonc and toml files at runtime and injecting them into your environment

 ## Installation